 Brief History

-The island was discovered by the Portuguese navigator, Joo Nova, on Ascension Day 1501, and was occasionally visited thereafter by ships.
-In 1701 William Dampier was wrecked on its coast, and during his detention discovered the only spring of fresh water the island contains.
-The Island was first occupied in 1815 by the Royal Navy as a precaution while Napoleon was held on nearby St. Helena.
-A settlement, named George Town (locally known as the Garrison), was made on the north-west coast, The island was placed under the direct rule of the Admiralty, and was run as if it were a ship.
+The volcanic island was discovered by the Portuguese navigator, Joo Nova, on Ascension Day 1501, and was occasionally visited thereafter by ships.
+In 1701 William Dampier was wrecked on its coast, and during his time there discovered the only spring of fresh water the island contains.
+The Island was first occupied in 1815 by the Royal Navy at the time that they incarcerated Napoleon in his exile on nearby St. Helena.
+They did not want any rescue mission to use Ascension Island as a base to work from.
+A settlement, named George Town (now known as the Garrison), was made on the north-west coast.
+This was the best bay for the ships, but was some six miles from the only source of water at Dampier's Springs.
+The island was placed under the direct rule of the Admiralty, and was run as if it were a ship.
 It was governed by a naval captain under the command of the admiral superintendent at Gibraltar.
-It was first and foremost used as a depot of stores for the navy.
-It was visited once a month by mail steamers from the Cape.
-Previously, letters had been left by passing ships under one of the rocks.
-The population numbered only about 300 and consisted of seamen, marines, and Krumen from Liberia.
-It was placed under civil administration from St. Helena in 1922.

 flag